 The removal of wisdom teeth is not always necessary or recommended.
 We recommend a consultation with x-rays to determine what is best for you.
-Our office is equipped with a panoramic machine which can take a full jaw picture to show us the position and development of all teeth and roots.
+Our office is equipped with a panoramic machine that can take a full jaw picture to show us the position and development of all teeth and roots.

 Our staff will treat you with compassion and patience, and your child will never feel judged for any existing anxiety when it comes to dental treatment.
-There are several great options in modern dentistry that can help make your experience as pleasant as possible.
+There are several great options in modern dentistry that can help make your experience be as pleasant as possible.
 We want to know your individual concerns and how we can address them to make you feel safe and comfortable with your treatment.

 Questions are always welcome in our office and we hope you will contact us soon to discuss any questions or concerns you have.